Everton post record losses of £111.9m but confident in Financial Fair Play position

 USM - founded by Alisher Usmanov - have also taken a £30m naming rights option on the club's new stadium.

+"This clearly demonstrates the commercial impact that our new stadium is already affording," chief executive Professor Denise Barrett-Baxendale said of the deal.

-Chief executive Professor Denise Barrett-Baxendale said, despite record losses, Everton will stick firmly to its vision to establish themselves as an elite club challenging at the very top of domestic and European competitions.
+Professor Barrett-Baxendale also confirmed, despite the record losses, Everton will stick firmly to its vision to establish themselves as an elite club challenging at the very top of domestic and European competitions.

 Owner Farhad Moshiri, absent from the AGM as he was in "deep discussions" about a stadium funding investor, has now invested £350m of his own money in the club.
 This is a shareholder loan [interest free with no fixed repayment date], and as part of that investment net debt has been reduced from £65.7m to £9.2m.